Introduction

 If everything germinates together, it may also reach harvest size together.
 Then, if hot weather arrives, the whole row can bolt before you have time to use it properly.

 A better summer approach is to sow little and often.
-For example, instead of sowing a full row of lettuce or rocket, sow a short row or small tray every couple of weeks.
+Instead of sowing a full row of lettuce or rocket, sow a short row or small tray every couple of weeks.

 This gives you: